Skip to Main Content

 THI 322 at NCSU: Royal Society

-Recognizing Predatory Publishers
+Recognizing Unethical Publishers

 These are websites put up by entities which claim to be legitimate peer-reviewed journals, but do not provide the editorial services advertised.

-Predatory journals are adept at mimicry and may appear at first to be a real peer-reviewed or scholarly journal site.
+Disreputable journals are adept at mimicry and may appear at first to be a real peer-reviewed or scholarly journal site.
 Here are some ways to tell if you are looking at such a site:

 • Publish journals which are improbable combinations of disciplines.